Mxd0002/Dupre_HeyDay/README.md

 - The user is then greeted in response.

 ### Code inspiration
-Inspiration for this code comes from
+Inspiration for this code comes from notes 2.05 programmed interaction_full *Adding flexibility to programs*